Additive Manufacturing

 Unlike standalone additive providers, MetalTek combines additive manufacturing with metal casting expertise.
 This allows us to:

-Contact a MetalTek Key Account Manager to discuss how additive manufacturing can support low-volume production or accelerate development of your metal cast components.
+Contact a MetalTek Key Account Manager to discuss how additive manufacturing can support low-volume production, as well as accelerate development and reduce lead times for metal cast components.

 What Is Laser Powder Bed Fusion (LPBF) Additive Manufacturing?

 MetalTek's Wisconsin Investcast Division offers LPBF additive manufacturing for low-volume production of high-performance metal components using the superalloy MTEK 718 (Nickel 718).
-This capability supports manufacturers in aerospace, defense, energy, and industrial markets that require components to perform in high-temperature, high-stress, and corrosive environments.
+This capability supports manufacturers in aerospace and space exploration, defense, energy, and industrial markets that require complex, high-performance components for high-temperature, high-stress, and corrosive environments.

-LPBF is ideal for production when traditional methods such as metal casting, including investment casting, or hog-out machining are not practical for meeting low volume, complex geometry, or accelerated timeline requirements of a component.
-It helps customers reduce risk and bring critical components to market faster.
+LPBF is ideal for production when traditional methods such as metal casting (including investment casting) or hog-out machining are not practical for low-volume applications, complex geometries, or accelerated production timelines.

 LPBF additive manufacturing is ideal for low-volume production when:

-• Accelerated timelines are required for critical components
+Accelerated production timelines are required for critical components

 Wisconsin Investcast has an LPBF part size envelope up to 12.4 in. diameter by 15.75 in. height (315 mm by 400 mm).